arnab132/Bellman-Ford-Algorithm-Python/README.md

 Algorithm:

-Following are the detailed Steps for implementing the Bellman Ford algorithm.
+Following are the detailed Steps for implementing the Bellman Ford algorithm :

 Input: Graph and a source vertex - src
 Output: Shortest distance to all vertices from src.
 If there is a negative weight cycle, then Shortest distances are not calculated, negative weight cycle is reported.